AdoroMD/DSA-SQL-Capstone-project-/README.md

 ### Q1.
 Which product_category had the highest sales?

-- select product_category,  sum(sales) as total_sales from KMS group by product_category order by product_category DESC
+- select product_category,  sum(sales) as total_sales from KMS group by product_category order by total_sales DESC
 - The Technology product_category had the highest number of sales with total_sales of 5.9 million

 ### Q2.
 What are the top 3 and bottom 3 regions in terms of sales?